Semester Classes & Dates

 Book: None

-Supplies: Pencil, colored pencils or crayons, scissors
+Supplies: Pencil, crayons, colored pencils

 Fees: $15